-\emph{Experiments on IBMQ:} We now turn to readily available NISQ devices provided by the IBMQ in order to estimate the predicted labels in Eq.\ref{eq:predlab}.
+We now turn to readily available NISQ devices provided by the IBMQ in order to estimate the predicted labels in Eq.\ref{eq:predlab}.

 Before each circuit can be run on a backend, in this case a superconducting quantum processor, it first needs to be compiled.
 A quantum compiler takes as input a circuit and a backend and outputs an equivalent circuit which is compatible with the backend's topology.
 A quantum compiler also aims to minimise the most noisy operations.
 For IBMQ, the gate most prone to erros is the entangling CNOT gates.
-The compiler we use in this work is $\mathrm{t}|\mathrm{ket}\rangle$ \cite{Sivarajah2020} by Cambridge Quantum Computing (CQC), and for each circuit-run on a backend, we use the maximum allowed number of shots (Appendix \ref{app:qcompilation}).
+The compiler we use in this work is TKET \cite{Sivarajah2020}, and for each circuit-run on a backend, we use the maximum allowed number of shots (Appendix \ref{app:qcompilation}).

 We consider the corpus $K_{16}$ from $6$ words (Appendix \ref{app:corpora}) and set $p=0.5$.
 For every evaluation of the cost function under optimisation, the circuits were run on the IBMQ quantum computers {\tt ibmq\_montreal} and {\tt ibmq\_toronto}.
 In Fig.\ref{fig:ibmq-convergence} we show the convergence of the cost function under {\tt SPSA} optimisation and report the training and testing errors for different choices of hyperparameters.
 This constitutes the first non-trivial QNLP experiment on a programmable quantum processor.
 According to Fig.\ref{fig:laptop-convergence}, scaling up the word-circuits results in improvement in training and testing errors, and remarkably, we observe this on the quantum computer, as well.
 This is important for the scalability of our experiment when future hardware allows for greater circuit sizes and thus richer quantum-enhanced feature spaces and grammatically more complex sentences.